People

 @ekaretny

-Eli Karetny is the RBI’s deputy director and serves as the head of programs and operations.
-He is in charge of donor relations, university administration, grant and financial management, and personnel.
-Eli also manages the Institute’s human rights research projects.
-He works closely with the RBI’s Global Centre for the Responsibility to Protect (GCR2P) and played a central role bringing the Universal Rights Group (URG) and the project on Freedom of Religion and Belief (F.o.R.B.
-Unit) to the RBI.
-After receiving a JD/MBA from Temple University, Eli served in the Peace Corps in Ukraine, then returned to study International Relations at New York University.
+After receiving a JD/MBA from Temple University, Eli served in the Peace Corps in Ukraine, then received a Masters Degree in International Relations from New York University.
 Eli completed his PhD in Political Science at the CUNY Graduate Center under Corey Robin.
-His dissertation explored the pre-modern, monarchic and imperialistic themes in the work of Leo Strauss, focusing especially on Strauss’s view that teachers and advisors possess godlike powers.
-Eli teaches political theory and international relations at Baruch College-CUNY and advises the Ralph Bunche Institute’s Project Directors on a host of issues.
+His dissertation explored monarchic themes in the work of Leo Strauss, focusing especially on Strauss’s view that teachers and advisors possess almost superhuman powers.
+Eli teaches political theory and international relations at Baruch College-CUNY and advises the RBI’s Project Directors on strategic and operational issues.

 Research Associate